manfred-ackermann/sibling-chicken-leg/README.md

 History
 -------
-2014.08.11 - Requested data from db by cypher and when delivered it to clients
+2014.08.11 - Requested data from db by cypher and when delivered pushing it to
-             web frontend by using websockets.
+             clients web frontend by using websockets.
 Also cleaned up logging a bit.
-             Have to thought about propper logging.
+Have to think about propper logging.

 2014.08.10 - I'm quite fine with the Bootstrap and Websockets integration and
              now going on with connection to Neo4j, requesting data and getting